nicolvisser/nicolvisser/README.md

-- 👋 Hi, I’m Nicol Visser
+- 👋 Hi, I’m Nicol Visser.
-- 📚 I’m currently in my final year of Electronic Engineering
+- 👨‍🎓 I’m currently in my first year of an Electronic Engineering Masters at Stellenbosch Unversity
+- 📚 My research is on low resource deep learning models for speech processing.
 - 📫 Contact me via nicolvisser@yahoo.com or vissernicol@gmail.com